How I built my blog with NextJS

 underneath.
 Several other options are available, but

 To be honest, “Design” is not one of my strong instincts, and in any way, I don't consider myself a true designer.
 But I do like to develop minimalistic-looking components.
 If you understand design systems, you'd know that they are a marriage between your style guide and component library.
-You will see some weird elements (such as buttons & tables) slightly off with other components in my blog.
-That's because initially, I didn't consider them when building my theme.
+In this site though, I'm trying to keep things minimal as possible.

 I use Framer Motion as my primary animation library.
 It's specifically developed for React, and It's easy to implement declarative animations effortlessly.
-It has built-in layout transitions, gestures.
-It comes with all HTML and SVG semantics, and it seamlessly blends in with Stitches JS.
+It has built-in layout transitions, gestures anf comes with all HTML and SVG semantics.

 I primarily choose Vercel because of its simplicity in handling the complex hosting and continuous deployment process that goes into any frontend & backend development.
 With Vercel in place, I don't have to worry about my development lifecycle.
 Everything just works!